rklymentiev/py-for-neuro/slides/chapter3_02_pandas.md

 You can see an example of a csv file being uploaded into Python and converted into DataFrame.
 The data is from Vos et al. (2013) experiment and represents the data of patients with different levels of dementia.

-Note that now the type is the same within each column but overall types are different for the whole DataFrame.
+Note that now the type is the same within each column but overall types can be different for the whole DataFrame.
 And that's what you would probably expect.
 Usually, each row represents a particular observation or subject data, whereas the column represents different features of that observation.
 So you would expect that for the column (feature) "Age" all subjects have numeric values and strings for the column "Name".

 ---